ogedmund/AD-Lab/README.md

 Credits to MyDFR 5-part series on youtube

-I have now officially resu
+I have now officially resum